steve-gray/semantique/README.md

 The package will then read the commits and tags, determine the next tag (defaulting to 1.0.0 for the first hit)

+## Example Projects
+I've switched many of my own packages to use _semantique_, such as my IOC module, [somersault](https://github.com/steve-gray/somersault).
+The .drone.yml for that project represents what I'd consider best practices for using this module.

 ## Running with CI Systems (Drone, GoCD)
 To run with a CI system, I publish a convienient docker image.
 This image can